donaldboulton/minimal-mistakes/README.md

 ## Known issues

-* Jekyll watch doesn't reload / rebuild when a translation file is updated inside `_i18n` folder, I recommand to remove `jekyll-multiple-languages-plugin` if you don't want a multi language website and if you want to watch / rebuild faster.
+* Jekyll watch doesn't reload / rebuild when a translation file is updated inside `_i18n` folder, I recommend to remove `jekyll-multiple-languages-plugin` if you don't want a multi language website and if you want to watch / rebuild faster.
 Otherwise close and start  `npm run start` to rebuild and see your changes from `_i18n`
 * The critical CSS Path may show some weird behavior when the page is loading that is why there are separated npm scripts

 ## Websites using Jekyll Webpack Boilerplate